 At this stage of life, pets receive wellness examinations twice a year because they age so rapidly.
 Problems may be prevented if detected at an early stage, and treatments can be provided to prolong your pet’s wellbeing and provide for a higher quality of life.
 During these appointments, we administer the appropriate vaccinations, perform a fecal parasite analysis and a heartworm/tick-borne disease test, examine your pet’s heart, and give your pet a dental assessment.
 We also advise you of any breed- or species-specific health issues that may need additional testing.

 Senior pets (smaller dogs 7 years old or older and large dogs 5 years old or older) require twice-a-year examinations to monitor heart health, check for cancer, and discuss any changes in energy level, appetite, and physical ability.
 For instance, lethargy and changes in appetite could signal a thyroid issue, so further testing might be necessary.
 Our veterinarians are trained in senior pet care, and we will discuss your pet’s weight management, which can extend the life of your beloved dog or cat.
 Should your pet suffer an injury or illness, we can diagnose the problem and recommend the best course of action.
-This might include medications, pain management, therapeutic laser, or other rehabilitation options to get your pet back on track and feeling better.
+This might include medications, pain management, and/or therapeutic laser to get your pet back on track and feeling better.

 When you and your pet need a quieter or less clinical environment for evaluations, or when euthanasia is decided, Godspeed Animal Care offers a chapel as an alternative to a standard examination room.
 Many of our clients value the comfortable setting this provides.

 When you adopt a pet from a local shelter, such as Heritage Humane Society, and you bring your new pet in for a wellness exam within the first seven days, our veterinarian’s exam fee is waived.